Healthy Homes Assessment Avalon

 What We Do

-As building inspectors we deal with all the aspects that come with expert house inspections.
-We’re there to ensure you make the right decision when purchasing your next property.
+As building inspectors, we take on all elements that come with professional home examinations.
+We are there to ensure you make the right decision when purchasing your next property.

-We consider your investment to be a serious one We conduct comprehensive examinations to ensure you don’t encounter any unpleasant or costly unpleasant surprises, so you are able to relax and focus on the exciting aspects of purchasing or owning a home.
+We consider your investment to be a serious one We will conduct comprehensive inspections so you won’t be faced with any costly or unexpected expenses, which means you can relax and focus on the enjoyable aspects of buying or owning the home.

-We specialise in a range of services to make sure you are completely informed about the condition of any property you may be considering buying or selling in addition to other services.
+We specialise in a range of services to make sure you are completely informed about the condition of any property you might be thinking of buying or selling and also other solutions.

-Our systematic approach to inspecting your property and the latest in technology for software including digital photos imbedded into the reports, you are able to actually see any issues that could be discovered.
-Because of our comprehensive reporting it’s easy to understand why we receive so many clients who recommend our service to family and acquaintances.
+With our systematic approach to inspecting your property as well as the latest technology in software including digital photos imbedded into your Report, you can actually see any issues that could be found.
+Through our comprehensive reporting it is no wonder that we get so many clients recommending our service to family and friends.

 • Pre Purchase & Pre Sale Reports